raspberrypi/style-guide/style-guide.md

 *   Ni-MH – a kind of battery.
 Note capitalisation differs on expansion; cf. *nickel-metal hydride.*
 *   NIC – network interface card
 *   nickel-metal hydride – see *Ni-MH*
-*   Ninja - upper case when used in the context of CoderDojo
+*   Ninja - upper case when used in the context of CoderDojo, but frankly I'd be happy never to have to use it again.
 *   no-no
 *   No. 1 – see *number one*
 *   no one - do not hyphenate